LOCATION

 performance center seats 2000 in the main hall, and the acoustics can be

 varied to fit the needs of any particular artist or group.
-I must say it sounds
+I must say the hall sounds

 wonderful.